wwylab/DeMixT/docs/tutorial.md

 GCLC           2044.58982        1519.3045        1197.8271        1253.2875        2041.3444
 ```

-- Instead of selecting using the parameter combination with the highest correlation, one can also select the parameter combination based on which the estimated tumor proportions are more biological meaningful.
+- Instead of selecting using the parameter combination with the highest correlation, one can also select the parameter combination that produces estimated tumor proportions that are most biologically meaningful.

-### To do list
-The following to-do items are in our plan for the next update of DeMixT.
-1. Integrate the above preprocessing steps in the ``DeMixT_GS`` and ``DeMixT_DE`` functions.
-2. Identify suspicious normal samples that have similar expression profiles with those of tumor samples.
-Remove them if exist can result in a more reliable donvolution reference.
-3. Use deconvoluted expression to filter out genes and proportion estimates to filter out samples for downstream analysis.